 * Observe our caterpillar rearing tent; we'll do Monarch tagging demonstrations (if we have any Monarchs emerging that day).

 * Fun games and activities for kids in our Nature Explore Outdoor Classroom.

 * Visit our "Monarch Maternity Ward" garden to search for Monarch eggs, caterpillars, chrysalises, and butterflies.

-* Tour our 27 Theme Gardens with 300 varieties of flowers, vegetables, herbs and native plants.
+* Tour our grounds and gardens with over 300 varieties of flowers, vegetables, herbs and native plants.

 * Learn about the plight of the Monarch at our "Monarch Education Station."